Family infighting – Is the loudest Voice Necessarily the Best Voice

 Imagine this, your parents are in their late 70s, and their parents have purchased commercial real estate investments that the family still owns in a family trust.
 The current senior members of the trust have been involved with these investments for over 30 years and have had the opportunity to build a significant multimillion-dollar portfolio.
 The object of this portfolio is to build a nest egg for the family.
 The family is building this portfolio to generate income for future generations in case there is an economic depression.

-In every generation, many family members have children, and so the trust gets watered down.
-More importantly, it’s challenging to find a leader with the experience to successfully lead this group of people to the promised land.
+In every generation, many family members have children, so trust gets watered down.
+More importantly, it’s challenging to find a leader with the experience to successfully lead this group of people to the promised land and handle the generational shift in commercial real estate.

 Well, not to the promised land, but to positive returns on their real estate investments.
 The older leadership group tends to be conservative and is focused on 50% leverage.
 In other words, they don’t borrow more than 50% to purchase an investment so that the properties can resist an economic downturn.